anbox-cloud/discourse-docs/ref/sdks.md

 <a name="streaming-sdk"></a>
 ## Anbox Streaming SDK

-The Anbox Streaming SDK allows the development of custom streaming clients, using JavaScript or C/C++.
+The Anbox Streaming SDK allows the development of custom streaming clients using JavaScript.

 ### Components